YSMN-HMT/YSMN-HMT/README.md

 -->
 ## About Me 😄

 Hi there!
 I'm Yasaman Hemmati, a passionate individual who loves AI applications.
-I'm currently a student in the master of EE and always looking for exciting opportunities to learn and grow.
+I'm currently a student in computer science for decision making and always looking for exciting opportunities to learn and grow.

 ## Interests and Learning Goals 🌱

-- **Interests:** I'm particularly interested in DL models, and I enjoy exploring new technologies and methodologies.
+- **Interests:** I'm particularly interested in applications of DL models in different domains, and I enjoy exploring new technologies and methodologies for making decisions intelligently.

-- **Learning Goals:** I'm currently focused on mastering programming and deepening my understanding of the foundation of deep learning.
+- **Learning Goals:** I'm currently focused on mastering programming and deepening my understanding of the foundation of generative models.

 ## Favorite Hobby ⚡